-When you are looking for a book, always search for the title in the Library Catalogue to confirm whether or not Concordia Library has it.
+When you are looking for a book, always search for the title in Sofia to confirm whether or not Concordia Library has it.

 There are two ways for you, as a Concordia student, to access a book that Concordia does not own:

 With the new Partenariat des bibliothèques universitaires québécoises, students, faculty, and staff from Concordia are able to borrow books in person from other libraries in the province using their Concordia ID card.